Handler types #

 It offers the following utility methods:

-get__CloudletCurrentUser(): Gets the information about the Cloudlet user who logged out.
+get__CloudletCurrentUser(): gets the information about the Cloudlet user who has logged out.

 The LogoutHandler must return a result specifying whether or not a redirect to another URL is needed.
-In the first case, you must call the
+In the first case, the

-none() method on the structure obtained by calling
+none() method must be invoked on the structure obtained from the call to

-sendRedirect(url) method with the specification of the URL to redirect to.
+sendRedirect(url) method must be invoked with the specification of the URL to redirect to.

 The ScheduledTasks can be used to schedule routines independently of events occurring on the application; for each task we can configure the frequency using a CRON expression (whose summary can be found here).